Simplescraper

 // newInjectedContext applies userAgent, viewport, and accept-language

-// from the generated fingerprint.
-It does NOT set locale or timezoneId,
+// from the generated fingerprint. it does NOT set locale or timezoneId,

 // so pin them here to match the locale above.